oracle-livelabs/partner-solutions/sample-livelabs-templates/create-labs/labs/6-github-faq/6-github-faq.md

   ![Refresh your personal GitHub repository.](./images/git-hub-sync-ahead.png " ")

-## Issue 4: Cannot Use GitHub Desktop to Pull Changes from Production
+## I am not able to use GitHub Desktop to pull changes from production

 If you have not updated your local GitHub repo with GitHub repo in oracle-livelabs for a long time, and you are too many commits behind the oracle-livelabs:main, you may not get the latest changes from production using GitHub Desktop.
 It is simply because there are too commits to merge.
 In that case, you can use git commands to perform the same actions.